manweile/MusicProcessing/README.md

 ### [MusicBrainz Picard](https://picard-docs.musicbrainz.org/v2.13/en/index.html):
 MusicBrainz is both a tag editor (Picard) & database (MusicBrainz).
-Basic paradigm is processing from  one album at a time.
+Basic paradigm is processing one album at a time.
 #### MusicBrainz Picard Pros
 - can add a significant amount of metadata (more than  I really need)
 - better metadata browser search and retrieval